 Kimberly-Clark (KMB) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the maker of consumer products such as Huggies diapers and Kleenex tissue had gained 11.08% over the past month.
-This has outpaced the Consumer Staples sector's gain of 3.92% and the S&P 500's gain of 1.54% in that time.
+Prior to today's trading, shares of the maker of consumer products such as Huggies diapers and Kleenex tissue had gained 2.96% over the past month.
+This has lagged the Consumer Staples sector's gain of 4.45% and the S&P 500's gain of 7.91% in that time.

-KMB's full-year Zacks Consensus Estimates are calling for earnings of $5.82 per share and revenue of $20.15 billion.
-These results would represent year-over-year changes of -5.83% and +3.66%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.80 per share and revenue of $20.1 billion, which would represent changes of -6.15% and +3.41%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Kimberly-Clark.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Kimberly-Clark.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.34% lower.
 Kimberly-Clark is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that Kimberly-Clark has a Forward P/E ratio of 23.22 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 12.28.
+Digging into valuation, Kimberly-Clark currently has a Forward P/E ratio of 22.65.
+Its industry sports an average Forward P/E of 13.37, so we one might conclude that Kimberly-Clark is trading at a premium comparatively.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.